Dr Sharon Wray

 This multi-disciplinary research group focuses on the relationships and experiences of people within, between, and across generations.
 Demographic changes mean that people are living longer which has a number of significant consequences.
 The ageing of populations is leading to major changes and has become a central focus of national and international policy discussion.
 This research group seeks to provide new insights into the impact of these demographic changes on a variety of topic areas such as; family structure, the rights of children and older people, sexuality, gender, socio-economic position and geographical location.

 My research has focused on ageing, ethnic and cultural diversity, health, and quality of life.
-I am also interested in generational research and recently founded the Inter-generational Research Group which is located within the Centre for Applied Childhood Studies.
+I am also interested in generational research and recently founded the Inter-generational Research Group which is located within the Centre for Applied Childhood, Youth and Family Research.

 Grandparents Caring for Children Whose Parents are in Prison

 In partnership with colleagues at the University of Huddersfield, Alexandru Ioan Cuza University, Iasi, Romania, Wells of Hope, Uganda, Makerere University, Uganda, and The University of the West Indies, Trinidad, I am currently undertaking a pilot study exploring the experiences of family members caring for children whose parents are in prison.

 The Cultural Construction of Diverse Identities and Bodies at Midlife